Skip to content

 Madeleine Henner joined Legacy Director in April, 2021, ultimately serving as our Director of Programs.
 In July, 2023 she succeeded founding director, Lyn Menne, as our Executive Director.
 She is a graduate of Davidson College in North Carolina.

-Dymond Generette Programs Manager
+Dymond Fogg Programs Manager

 LEGACY DECATUR